P.O. Box 470, Willits, CA 95490-0470, USA

 New Pages Added to: Getting it Right - The Bachmann On30 Climax

-We’ve added three more pages to our comprehensive, illustrated guide to rebuild a Bachmann On30 Climax into a true, On3 Oil Burner!
+We’ve added three more pages to our comprehensive, illustrated guide to rebuild a Bachmann On30 Climax into a true, On3 Oil Burner to our Modeling Guide Pages!

 - Page 3: Re-building the Water Bunker & Oil Tank. (rev. 8/16/2011)